finlabsuk/open-banking-connector/docs/README.md

 Open Banking Connector can be used:

 - as a connectivity layer enabling your Open Banking application to connect to UK bank APIs
-- as a tool for creating and managing bank registrations (OAuth2 clients) for use by other software (perhaps your own).
+- as a tool for creating and managing bank registrations (OAuth2 clients) for use by your own or other software

 The Open Banking Connector repo also contains a .NET project for bank tests.
 This is used in the development of Open Banking Connector as a regression test suite.
 Please contact us if you are interested in using this.